gameltb/ComfyUI_stable_fast/README.md

 Run ComfyUI with `--disable-cuda-malloc` may be possible to optimize the speed further.

 > [!NOTE]
-> FreeU and PatchModelAddDownscale are now supported experimentally, Just use the comfy node normally.
+> - FreeU and PatchModelAddDownscale are now supported experimentally, Just use the comfy node normally.
+> - Although this repo was created for stable_fast, I found it to work well with TensorRT, so I added an experimental new node at branch `tensorrt`.
+You can try it as you want.

 > [!NOTE]
 >